martinmcconnell/fyp-doc/notes.md

 ### Consensus algorithms
 A consensus algorithm is a mathematical protocol that is used by nodes in a distributed network to reach agreement on the contents of a blockchain.
 It is an essential part of the blockchain, as it ensures that the data in the blockchain is accurate and consistent across all nodes in the network.

-Consensus algorithms can take many forms, but they all share the same goal of allowing nodes in the network to reach agreement on the state of the blockchain in a decentralized and trustless manner.
+Consensus algorithms can take many forms, but they all share the same goal of allowing nodes in the network to reach agreement on the state of the blockchain in a decentralised and trustless manner.

 One common example of a consensus algorithm is proof-of-work (PoW), which is used by the Bitcoin network.
 In a PoW-based blockchain, nodes compete to solve a mathematical puzzle by hashing a block of transactions and trying to find a solution that meets a certain criteria.
 The first node to find a valid solution is allowed to add the block to the blockchain and is rewarded with a certain number of tokens.